RoFL: Robustness of Secure Federated Learning: Design

-We now introduce two variants of the protocol for norm constraints, starting with the more straightforward case of bounding the $L_\infty$ norm where we can consider each parameter independently.
+We now show how to realize $L_\infty$ and $L_2$ constraints; the two variants of norm constraints that \oursystem supports.
+We start with the $L_\infty$ norm bound where we can consider each parameter independently.
 We then show how to bound the $L_2$ norm, which depends on all parameters in the vector and which requires clients to additionally commit to, and prove range bounds over, the squares of each parameter.
-While this introduces significant additional costs in terms of communication and computation overheads, employing $L_2$ bounds is easier and more forgiving.
-Specifically, the lack of strict bounds on each parameter makes training less sensitive to tight bounds, while the overall bound still successfully prevents attacks.
+Although this introduces significant additional costs in communication and computation, $L_2$ bounds are frequently used in the ML robustness literature because the lack of strict bounds on each parameter allows for more uneven parameter weight distributions in the updates.